Graduate Program Application

 Truly exceptional students with a completed Bachelor degree (but not a M.Sc. degree) have the option of fast-tracking into the Ph.D. program.
 Such students must apply to our thesis based M.Sc. program.
 After demonstrating to the satisfaction of the Department their ability to pursue research at the Doctoral level, they may be transferred into the Ph.D. program (after a minimum of 12 months) without completing the Masters degree.
 If you are interested in this option, please indicate your preference with the keyword "PhD.D.fast-tracking" in part e) of your Statement of Interest.

-Admission to the Ph.D. and M.Sc. (thesis route) programs is granted in the fall and winter semesters (start in September and January).
-The review of applications by the Graduate Studies Comittee begins on the 15th of January and the 1st of April; those applicantions that are deemed acceptable are then displayed for several weeks for viewing by potential supervisors.
-Complete applications (including transcripts, reference letters, etc.) should reach the School of Graduate Studies before the 15th of December or the 15th of March to guarantee consideration.
-In exceptional circumstances (e.g., application endorsed by a prospective supervisor) decision can be made outside the specified time period and admission granted for the spring semester (start in May).
+Admission to the Ph.D. and M.Sc. (thesis and work-term routes) programs is usually granted for the Fall term only (to start in September).
+The review of applications by the Graduate Studies Comittee begins after the submission deadline; those applicantions that are deemed acceptable are then displayed for several weeks for viewing by potential supervisors.
+Complete applications (including transcripts, reference letters, etc.) should reach the School of Graduate Studies by the 1st. of February to guarantee consideration.
+Incomplete applications are usually deferred to the next intake deadline.
+In exceptional circumstances (e.g., application endorsed by a prospective supervisor), a decision can be made outside the specified time period and admission granted for the Winter or Spring terms.
 In all cases, as admission decisions are contingent on a faculy member deciding to supervise an applicant, applicants are strongly encouranged to contact potential supervisors sharing their research interests once an application has been made.

-Admission to the M.Sc. (course/project route) program is granted for the fall and winter semesters (start in September and January).
-The review of applications begins on the 15th of January and the 1st of April.
-Complete applications (including transcripts, reference letters, etc.) should reach the School of Graduate Studies before the 15th of December or the 15th of March to guarantee consideration.
+Admission to the M.Sc. (work-term route) program is granted for the Fall and Winter semesters only (starting in September or January).
+The review of applications begins after the submission deadline.
+Complete applications (including transcripts, reference letters, etc.) should reach the School of Graduate Studies before the 1st. of February (Fall intake) or the 1st. of June (Winter intake) to guarantee consideration.

 The admission decision is communicated to applicants in writing by the School of Graduate Studies and the department does not provide information about the status of the application before that.
-Typically, Ph.D. and M.Sc.(thesis route) applicants will be notified about the admission decision after the 15th March and the 15th of May and M.Sc. (course/project route) applicants will be notified after the 1st of March and the 1st of May.
+Typically, applicants will be notified about the admission decision after the 1st. of June (Fall intake) or the 1st. of October (Winter intake).